Old-fashioned roses :

 Honorine de Brabant (1916)

 Bourbon …part of another of the old rose world mysteries, as it is listed as a Bourbon and, as a sport of Commandant Beaurepaire (1874) which is listed as either a gallica or a Hybrid Perpetual!
 Never heard of sporting to another class before!
-In the meantime, whatever she is, she’s a drop dead gorgeous gently striped and deliciously fragrant tall shrub. sold out
+In the meantime, whatever she is, she’s a drop dead gorgeous gently striped and deliciously fragrant tall shrub. small plants available soon

 Lady Mary Fitzwilliam (before 1880)